taoensso/telemere/wiki/3-Config.md

 To do this:

 1. Ensure that you have the `clojure.tools.logging` dependency, and
-2. Call [`tools-logging->telemere!`](https://cljdoc.org/d/com.taoensso/telemere/CURRENT/api/taoensso.telemere.tools-logging#tools-logging-%3Etelemere!), or set the relevant system config as described in its docstring.
+2. Call [`tools-logging->telemere!`](https://cljdoc.org/d/com.taoensso/telemere/CURRENT/api/taoensso.telemere.tools-logging#tools-logging-%3Etelemere!), or set the relevant environmental config as described in its docstring.

 Verify successful intake with [`check-intakes`](https://cljdoc.org/d/com.taoensso/telemere/CURRENT/api/taoensso.telemere#check-intakes):